 - Gluten-containing grains and foods: wheat, barley, rye, crackers, bread, etc.

-Some healthcare providers suggest that people with Hashimoto’s disease avoid soy and dairy as well — and sometimes even nightshades and all grains.
+Some healthcare professionals suggest that people with Hashimoto’s thyroiditis avoid soy and dairy as well — and sometimes even nightshades and all grains.

 However, although these recommendations may help many individuals, it’s important to experiment with your diet to find the best method for you.

-Working with a dietitian who specializes in autoimmune diseases like Hashimoto’s disease can help you narrow down potentially problematic foods and set up an eating pattern that’ll help you feel your best.
+Working with a dietitian who specializes in autoimmune diseases like Hashimoto’s thyroiditis can help you narrow down potentially problematic foods and set up an eating pattern that’ll help you feel your best.

 Steering clear of added sugar, highly processed foods, and gluten-containing grains may help reduce Hashimoto’s symptoms and improve your overall health.

-In fact, research shows that engaging in stress reduction practices helps reduce depression and anxiety, improve overall quality of life, and lower thyroid antibodies in women with Hashimoto’s disease (
+In fact, a study done in 60 women with Hashimoto’s disease, found that engaging in stress reduction practices helped to reduce their depression and anxiety, improve overall quality of life, and lower thyroid antibodies (

 Letting your body rest when you’re feeling fatigued is important as well.

-Additionally, you should take thyroid medication on an empty stomach at least 30–60 minutes before breakfast or at least 3–4 hours after dinner for maximum absorption (
+Additionally, it’s best to take thyroid medication on an empty stomach at least 30–60 minutes before breakfast or at least 3–4 hours after dinner for maximum absorption (

-Your healthcare provider can answer any questions about how to ensure maximum absorption.
+A healthcare professional can answer any questions about how to ensure maximum absorption.

 Keep in mind that when you’re first starting medication, it may take a few weeks or longer to start feeling better.
-If your symptoms aren’t improving, speak to your healthcare provider about other options.
+If your symptoms aren’t improving, speak with a healthcare professional about other options.

 As Hashimoto’s symptoms may significantly affect your quality of life and mental health, be sure to find a healthcare team that you trust.
 This may take some time, but it’s essential to getting the right treatment.

-Reducing stress, getting plenty of rest, and practicing self-care are essential for those with Hashimoto’s disease.
-Finding a healthcare provider whom you trust is also key.
+Reducing stress, getting plenty of rest, and practicing self-care are essential for those with Hashimoto’s thyroiditis.
+Finding a healthcare professional whom you trust is also key.

 Diagnosis depends on symptoms and laboratory results.

-Lab results indicating Hashimoto’s disease include elevated thyroid-stimulating hormone (TSH), low levels of free thyroxine (FT4), and increased anti-thyroid peroxidase (anti-TPO) antibodies.
+Lab results indicating Hashimoto’s thyroiditis include elevated thyroid-stimulating hormone (TSH), low levels of free thyroxine (FT4), and increased anti-thyroid peroxidase (anti-TPO) antibodies.

-Some people with Hashimoto’s disease also have elevated TSH receptor-blocking antibodies (TBII) and antithyroglobulin (anti-Tg) antibodies.
+Some people with Hashimoto’s thyroiditis also have elevated TSH receptor-blocking antibodies (TBII) and antithyroglobulin (anti-Tg) antibodies.
 These antibodies attack the thyroid gland (

 The disease’s destruction of the thyroid is intermittent.
 During its early stages, people may present with symptoms and lab results that indicate hyperthyroidism — or even have normal lab values.